 For Great Britain, vehicle kilometre data for intercity and regional trains are obtained from the UK's Department for Transport's Rail Emissions Model for 2009 to 2011 and then estimated for other years from train kilometre data from the Office of Rail and Road (ORR), National Rail Trends Yearbook (NRTY) and data portal.
 Train kilometre data for freight trains are based on an estimate for 2004 combined with the trend in net tonne km of freight moved for other years obtained from the Office of Rail and Road (ORR) National Rail Trends Yearbook (NRTY) and data portal.
-Train kilometre data for freight moved for other years obtained from the Office of Rail and Road (ORR) National Rail Trends Yearbook (NRTY) and data portal.

-Gas oil consumption by passenger and freight trains is obtained from the 2011 NRTY for the period 2005-2009 and from ORR's data portal for the years 2011-2015.
+Gas oil consumption by passenger and freight trains is obtained from the 2011 NRTY for the period 2005-2009 and from ORR's data portal for the years 2011-2016.
 No data are available for the years 1970-2004 and 2010, therefore fuel consumption for these years was estimated based on the trend in train kilometres.
-Consumption data is now available for 2016; however, this data was published too late for inclusion in this year's inventory cycle, hence fuel consumption data for this year was also estimated based on the trend in train kilometres.
+Consumption data is now available for 2017; however, this data was published too late for inclusion in this year's inventory cycle, hence fuel consumption data for this year was also estimated based on the trend in train kilometres.

-In recent years passenger train kilometres have steadily increased until a small decline in 2016.
+In recent years passenger train kilometres have steadily increased from 200 million km in 2000 to more than 267 million km in 2017.
 This trend is generally reflected in the passenger train fuel consumption data.
 The amount of freight moved has declined steadily since 2013 as a result of a substantial decline in the amount of coal hauled.
-The amount of freight moved in 2016 is around 78% of the amount estimated for 2013.
+The amount of freight moved in 2017 is around 76% of the amount estimated for 2013.
 However, fuel consumption has not reduced accordingly due to an increase in container traffic.
-Freight fuel consumption in 2016 is 95% of the 2013 fuel consumption.
-The large reduction in fuel consumption by freight trains from 2014 to 2015 estimated last year using trends in tonnes of freight moved, which showed a significant decline, has been replaced with a smaller decline based on actual fuel consumption statistics for rail freight in 2015 provided by the ORR which were not available at the time the previous inventory was compiled.
+Freight fuel consumption in 2017 is 90% of the 2013 fuel consumption.